Mining is a Fairbanks’ tradition

 Do you like pink and brown together?
 Would you wear a skater dress to a party?
 Do you mine your closet for a new outfit?

-Interested in other dance outfits?
-What about Gold Rush dancing outfit ideas, my salsa on the Chena dance cruise outfit or my dance dress clones?
+Interested in a guide on what to wear for Saturday nite dances?
 Seriously, I bought the same tango dress three times, just in different colors!

 Get a subscription to High Latitude Style.

 © 2013-2020 Nicole Mölders | All rights reserved